kiwitcms/open-source-test-management/README.md

 - Talk to your users & developers - they always know specific things which tend not to work often
 - Read through your bug tracker, check all reports for the last few versions
-- Talk to support/forum admins if you have such - when there are problems people tend to ask about them rather often because they don't understand what's going on
+- Talk to support/forum admins - when there are problems people tend to ask about them

 When you start digging in the above resources you will start noticing patterns.
 Regressions in bug fixes and functionality will be immediately obvious.
 Questions